Damola-png/EchoLens/README.md

 - Download evaluation results as a CSV file.
 - View a reliability dashboard with scan statistics and charts.
 - Clear uploaded images and face data from the Streamlit session.
-- Use `EchoLens Logo.png` as the branded app logo.

 ## Project Visuals